codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 What is a Controller?
 *********************

-A Controller is simply a class file that handles a HTTP request. :doc:`URI Routing <routing>` associates a URI with a controller.
+A Controller is simply a class file that handles a HTTP request.
+:doc:`URI Routing <routing>` associates a URI with a controller.
+It returns a view string or ``Response`` object.

 Every controller you create should extend ``BaseController`` class.
 This class provides several features that are available to all of your controllers.